czbiohub-sf/GenoPrimer/README.md

 - Two modes: short (250 bp amplicon, MiSeq) and long (~3000 bp amplicon, PacBio)
 - Automatically relaxes the criteria if no primers are found initially
 - Invokes primer3 to perform thermodynamics calculation
-- Use Blast to check unintended PCR products
+- Use Bowtie (alternatively BLAST) to check unintended PCR products
-  - Autodetects OS and use matching Blast executables for Linux, MacOS, Windows
+  - Autodetects OS and use matching executables for Linux, MacOS, Windows
   - Autodetects CPU number and multi-threads Blast search ( saves 2 CPUs for the user)
 - Automatically downloads and uses the human genome by default